metaversecloud-com/sdk-grow-together/README.md

 };
 ```

-### Plant Assets
+### Crop Assets

-The data objects attached to the dropped plant assets will store information related to this specific plant.
+The data objects attached to the dropped crop assets will store information related to this specific crop.

 ```ts
 {